 By Jessica Kahkoska

-Colorado’s San Luis Valley is world-renowned for its beauty, but this famous Southwestern landscape may be harboring some secrets of its own.
-One in particular connects the valley to a clandestine Sephardic Jewish heritage and the 15th-century Exodus from the Spanish Inquisition … but is it really a secret, and if so, to whom?
-This new play with music sings the complicated legacy of Crypto-Judaism in the Southwest, illuminating an unlikely, alpine tale of secrecy, faith, fear and how we pass on culture when written records are too dangerous to keep.
+In Her Bones explores the complicated legacy of crypto-Judaism in the Southwest, illuminating an unlikely, alpine tale of secrecy, faith, fear and how we pass on culture when written records are too dangerous to keep.
 Driven by a community-engaged, Colorado-based research process, this piece explores if our identities and rituals rise from earth and mountains where we spend our days, are inherited in the ancient stories of our blood, or are learned in the motions of mothers at sunset and overheard songs of grandparents.

-THE UNTITLED CRYPTO-JUDAISM PROJECT received the 2019 Denver Center for the Performing Arts (DCPA) “Powered By Off-Center” Residency.
+In Her Bones (formerly titled THE UNTITLED CRYPTO-JUDAISM PROJECT) received the 2019 Denver Center for the Performing Arts (DCPA) “Powered By Off-Center” Residency.

 In May 2019, the project was the subject of a talk and conversation with Dr. Seth Ward at the 2019 Western Jewish Studies Association Conference, titled “Constructing Hybrid Jewish and Non-Jewish Identities.”